 Photo above: Hannah Krafcik

 3 miles of possible explores the poetic and practical associations of “the possible” in a world of fluctuating personal, material, political and artistic contingencies.
-In the fall of 2021, PWNW’s Linda Austin presented the first of the three miles that will ultimately be traversed during the course of this durational solo performance.
-This July, she unveils mile two.
-At summer solstice 2023, she will perform the piece in its entirety—all three miles.
+In the fall of 2021, PWNW’s Linda Austin presented the first of the three miles that will ultimately be traversed during the course of this longform solo performance.
+This fall, she unveils mile two.
+At summer solstice 2023, she will perform the piece in its entirety—all three miles, lasting between 4-5 hours.

 In a work whose length is measured by distance, Austin animates and travels along a series of spatial paths envisioned as giant drawings, spells,and/or runes.
 These paths are threaded through with a variety of movement scores, choreographies, tasks, interactions with objects, guest artists, texts, songs, and sound compositions.
 Although much of the investigation is movement-based, visual, sonic, textual and discursive interventions touch upon utopian longings, possible world theory, and modal logic.

-During the show, you can come and go, and change seats as available.
+- During the show, audience can come and go, and change seats as available.

 Linda Austin is an award-winning movement artist whose work as a performer, choreographer, curator, and mentor to younger artists has made its mark on the Portland arts ecosystem since she returned to Oregon in 1998 after 2 decades in New York City.
 She and partner Jeff Forbes founded Performance Works NorthWest in 1999 and their studio theater has been active since 2000 as a home for Austin’s work, while also serving as an incubator and catalyst for many other experimental performing and intermedia artists.